getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

+### › Form Attachments [/v1/forms/{xmlFormId}/attachments]

+Form Attachments for each form are automatically determined when the form is first created, by scanning the XForms definition for references to media or data files.
+Because of this, it is not possible to directly modify the list of form attachments; that list is fully determined by the given XForm.
+Instead, the focus of this API subresource is around communicating that expected list of files, and uploading binaries into those file slots.

++ Parameters
+    + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.

+#### Listing expected Form Attachments [GET]

+As mentioned above, the list of expected form attachments is determined at form creation time, from the XForms definition.
+This endpoint allows you to fetch that list of expected files, and will tell you whether the server is in possession of each file or not.

+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally fetch a `updatedAt` field indicating the last time each file's binary content was modified (set or cleared).

++ Response 200 (application/json)
+    This is the standard response, if Extended Metadata is not requested:

+    + Attributes (array[Form Attachment])

++ Response 200 (application/json; extended)
+    This is the Extended Metadata response, if requested via the appropriate header:

+    + Attributes (array[Extended Form Attachment])

++ Response 403 (application/json)
+    + Attributes (Error 403)

+#### Downloading a Form Attachment [GET /v1/forms/{xmlFormId}/attachments/{filename}]

+To download a single file, use this endpoint.
+The appropriate `Content-Disposition` (attachment with a filename) and `Content-Type` (based on the type supplied at upload time) will be given.

++ Parameters
+    + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.

++ Response 200
+    + Headers

+            Content-Type: {the MIME type of the attachment file itself}
+            Content-Disposition: attachment; filename={the file's name}

+    + Body

+            (binary data)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+#### Uploading a Form Attachment [POST /v1/forms/{xmlFormId}/attachments/{filename}]

+To upload a binary to an expected file slot, `POST` the binary to its endpoint.
+Supply a `Content-Type` MIME-type header if you have one.

++ Parameters
+    + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.

++ Request (*/*)
+    + Body

+            (binary data)

++ Response 200 (application/json)
+    + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+#### Clearing a Form Attachment [DELETE /v1/forms/{xmlFormId}/attachments/{filename}]

+Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content.
+Thus, when you issue a `DELETE` to the attachment's endpoint, that is what happens.

++ Parameters
+    + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.

++ Response 200 (application/json)
+    + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

 ## Submissions [/v1/forms/{xmlFormId}/submissions]

 `Submission`s are available as a subresource under `Form`s.
 So, for instance, `/v1/forms/myForm/submissions` refers only to the Submissions that have been submitted to the Form `myForm`.